M0stafaMazhar/La-Vie-Project/README.md

-la vie project
+authentcation:

+-login:
+the user can log in:
- user can register by entering his email and recive a confirmation message or he can login using facebook or google accounts
+1- via his email address and recive a confirmation mail 2- using his social account(google or facebook) the user can login from multiple devices

+-logout:
+user can logout from his device session

+-forget password:
- he can reset his password by requisting a confirmation code sent to his email then enter it in the website within 3 minutes
+if the user can't remmember his password he can enter his email and recive a confirmation code via his email that expires in 3 minutes ,he must enter he code and new password to reset his password

+profile:
+every user can :
+-show his profile
+-show others profiles(gets less information)
+-edit his information
+-read blogs
+-add/edit/delete his blogs
+-browse products
- user can show and edit his information , show products and blogs and write reviews and edit his reviews(if the user is the seller or the auther of the blog he cant review him self)
+-if the user is a partner he can add/edit/delete/show his products -add reviws on blogs and products (unless he is the auther of the blog or the seller of the product) -read all reviews of every single blog/product

- only userstype partner can add products

- the quiz queistions can be added , edited or removed by the admin only
+-read single review of every single blog/product -delete or edit his review

+quiz:
+the user can take MCQ quizez based on his level to get points